dortania/OpenCore-Install-Guide/config.plist/global.md

 ### APFS

-::: tip Info
 macOS High Sierra and newer use APFS instead of HFS Plus for their drive partitions.
-OpenCore loads the APFS driver from macOS, though it will only load APFS drivers from Big Sur and newer due to the default minimum version set.
+OpenCore loads the APFS driver from macOS, though it will only load APFS drivers from Big Sur and newer due to the default version set.

+If you are booting macOS Sierra or earlier, you can skip this section.
-If you are booting macOS High Sierra - Catalina, you can instead any of the below values:
+If you are booting macOS High Sierra - Catalina, you can use one of the values below:

+::: tip APFS Versions

+Both MinVersion and MinDate need to be set if changing the minimum version.

 | macOS Version | Min Version | Min Date |
 | :------------ | :---------- | :------- |